 fracture or failure, interfacial adhesion and debonding, shear banding, length-scale dependent elasticity

-and plasticity, deformation in small-scale structures, and multiphysics multiscale computational modeling for a wide
+and plasticity, deformation in small-scale structures, solid-liquid-gas interactions,

 of "cohesive" approaches for modeling fracture.
 These include both surface and bulk constitutive models